rottenroddan/Propulsion/README.md

 for this [here](https://rottenroddan.github.io/#projectsContainer).
 Below is a GIF of various iterations applied to the same area on the Mandelbrot set.

 ![](images/mandelbrotExample.gif)

+## Project Status
+Ongoing, but has slowed down since my final semester and other current projects.
+In and out of this project a lot due to other work.